dobin/ace-firefist/README.md

 ### Templates

-Use templates whenever posisble when using text files.
+Use templates whenever possible when using text files.
-The templates are one of the main assets of ACE.
-Each is used to generate a specific with by the maker (`makeThing()`) Prepare a file where jinja2 can replace with placeholder `{{}}`.
+The templates are one of the main assets of an ace.
+Each is used to generate a specific thing together with its maker (`makeThing()`) Prepare a file where jinja2 can replace with placeholder `{{}}`.